Logan County History

 Death of the Hatfield brothers Read More »

-The end the Hatfield political dominance
+The end of the Hatfield political dominance

 By Dwight Williamson The years from 1920 through 1932 should be of great historical significance to Logan Countians and the names of Chafin and Hatfield figure prominently during this time period when political control of the county meant everything to its leaders.
 The Prohibition era, which lasted from 1920 until 1933, caused more problems than